Gay Nice · City Guide

-For some of the best hotel selections in Nice for gay travellers, visit our Gay Nice Hotels page.
+For some of the best hotel selections in Nice for gay travelers, visit our Gay Nice Hotels page.

 The Old Town – home to the cathedral, medieval streets and stunning architecture.
 Picturesque cobbled squares, a typically-French cafe culture, boutique shops, museums, art galleries can all be found here.

 Castle Hill – offers stunning panoramic views over the city.
 The Opera House, the Museum of Modern & Contemporary Art and the Massena Museum of Art & History are also among some of the city’s major attractions.